snowdrop/crud-example/README.md

 > :warning: **If you are using OCP 4.6** apply the `--ocp-database-file=".openshiftio/database-4.6.yaml"` parameter.

-This script can take up to 4 parameters which are:
+This script can take the following parameters:

 * `--repository-url`: repository to use to source the images from
 * `--branch-to-test`: branch to use to source the images from
 * `--maven-settings`: custom maven settings file
+* `--maven-args-append`: other Maven args
 * `--ocp-database-file`: custom database `yaml` file (e.g. `--ocp-database-file ".openshiftio/database-4.6.yaml"`)

 ```bash